Authority: Executive Vice Chancellor and Provost

 NCSU POL05.30.01 – Medical and Parental Leave for 9-Month Faculty

-Academic Year EPA Faculty Appointments
+Academic Year EHRA Faculty Appointments

 Family Medical Leave